 - Upload student names/year/team (using CSV file format or manual entry)

 - Select whether 10wC teams wish to use printed log books.

-- Nominate any teams as SSP (support) classes - these will receive SSP logbooks.
+- Nominate any teams as Specialist Support classes - these will receive modified support logbooks.

 - Add staff 10wC participant names (where necessary) - staff names are not required if a school is only taking part in the RAA staff challenge.